ychoy/mongoose/README.md

 #### Database IDs and data-types

-Most databases also require that we specify the data-type for each attribute.
-In mongoose we can use data-types from javascript such as String, Number, and even Array.
-Here's a list of all the [available data-types](http://mongoosejs.com/docs/schematypes.html).
+Most databases also require that we specify the data type for each attribute.
+In mongoose we can use data types from JavaScript, such as String, Number, and even Array.
+Here's a list of all the [available data-types](http://mongoosejs.com/docs/schematypes.html) in mongoose.

 Let's look at this example, using the `console.js` file to help us interact with our database.